digipolisantwerp/auth_aspnetcore_deprecated/README.md

 - DELETE -> delete

 The {resource} part is mapped to the controller name (without the word controller).

-This attribute can only be used with the JwtHeaderAuth scheme (Web Api projects / api controllers).

 For example when the **AuthorizeByConvention** attribute is placed on an http GET method inside a controller named "TicketsController" then the user must have a permission "read-tickets".